logo

 Statue of Liberty - book a book tour to visit the island and statue, or take the (free) Staten Island Ferry to get a great close view of it

 Older children may also enjoy the National 9/11 Memorial & Museum and/or the One World Observatory.
+My daughter really enjoyed the 9/11 Museum when she was 10.

 Outside of Manhattan